speedstyle/Pixel/README.md

 LumiteDubbz: <a href="https://twitter.com/lumitedubbz">@LumiteDubbz</a><br>
 AssLey: <a href="https://github.com/assley">@Assley</a><br>
 Daf (@DafsCode) quit developing Pixel, but credit to him for some commands.
+He is also the hosting manager, so if the bot is offline, ping him!

 # Support